PraveenHari17/PatientHealthMonitoringSystem/README.md

 Praveen Hari\
 TA: Oly Papillon

-This repository contains all the necessary files to run the Projekt Asclepius health monitoring system and test its components.\
+This repository contains all the necessary files to run the Projekt Asclepius health monitoring system and test its components.

-Projekt Asclepius is a continuous health monitoring system that logs a patient current conditions as well as the ambient conditions of the room.
-Automation rules based on the sensor data can also be created to control the rooms ambient enviroment and send email notifications if a sensor exceeds a certain value.
-The web server provides a GUI to view the rooms current conditions as well as input automation rules.
-A local copy of the Firebase database will also be stored on the display node in a SQL database providing a backup of the recorded data.
+Projekt Asclepius is a continuous health monitoring system that logs a patient's current conditions as well as the ambient conditions of the room.
+Automation rules can also be created to control the room's ventilation, lights, heater and send email notifications if a sensor exceeds a certain value.
+The web server provides a GUI to view the room's current conditions and create automation rules.
+A local copy of the Firebase database will also be stored on the display node in an SQL database providing a backup of the recorded data.
+The sensor suite for Projekt Asclepius contains a heartbeat sensor, blood oxygen sensor, body temperature sensor, room temperature sensor, room humidity sensor and ambient light sensor.

 ## [DisplayNode](DisplayNode/)
 Sub-directory containing the files related to the display node.